w3c/window-management/EXPLAINER_initiating_multi_screen_experiences.md

 ## Privacy Considerations

-This feature does not expose any information to sites, and there are no privacy considerations to note beyond those already documented in the Multi-Screen Window Placement [Privacy Considerations](https://www.w3.org/TR/window-management/#privacy) section.
+This feature does not expose any information to sites, and there are no privacy considerations to note beyond those already documented in the Window Management [Privacy Considerations](https://www.w3.org/TR/window-management/#privacy) section.

 ## Alternatives Considered